lumigo-io/SAR-Logging/packages/cloudwatch-logs-auto-subscribe/README.md

 `DestinationArn`: The ARN of the Lambda function or Kinesis stream to subscribe a newly created CloudWatch log group to.

 `Prefix`: (Optional) if specified then only log groups with the prefix will be subscribed.
-E.g. '/aws/lambda/' will subscribe only Lambda function logs
+E.g. `/aws/lambda/` will subscribe only Lambda function logs.

+`Tags`: (Optional) if specified then only log groups with one of these tags would be subscribed.
+E.g. `tag1=value1,tag2,tag3` would match log groups with the `tag1` tag whose value is `value1`, or log groups who just have the tags `tag2` or `tag3` regardless of their values.

 `ExcludePrefix`: (Optional) if specified then log groups that match the prefix will not be subscribed.
-E.g. '/aws/lambda/my-function-' will exclude Lambda function logs for functions that start with 'my-function-'.
+E.g. `/aws/lambda/my-function-` will exclude Lambda function logs for functions that start with `my-function-`.

 `FilterName`: (Optional) if specified, will override the filter name for the subscription.